OliwerE/Quiz-Application/src/components/my-nickname/readme.md

 # &lt;my-nickname&gt;

 A web component that stores a name (string) up to 20 characters in the local storage using the key my-nickname.
+The component restarts if the input field is empty and gives user an alert.

 ## Styling